PyOCL/OpenCLGA/README.md

-# oclGA
+# OpenCLGA
-oclGA is a python library for running genetic algorithm among Open CL devices, like GPU, CPU, DSP, etc. In the best case, you can run your GA parallelly at all of your Open CL devices which give you the maximum computing power of your machine.
+OpenCLGA is a python library for running genetic algorithm among Open CL devices, like GPU, CPU, DSP, etc. In the best case, you can run your GA parallelly at all of your Open CL devices which give you the maximum computing power of your machine.
 In the worse case, which you only have CPU, you still can run the code at parallel CPU mode.

-We had implemented OpenCLGA at oclGA.py which encapsulate GA follow (population, crossover, mutation, fitness calculation).
+We had implemented OpenCLGA at ocl_ga.py which encapsulate GA follow (population, crossover, mutation, fitness calculation).
 User could solve their problem by providing the fitness calculation function and run the code.

-Please note that oclGA is implemented at Python 3.5 or above.
+Please note that OpenCLGA is implemented at Python 3.5 or above.
 It should work at Python 2.x but it is not guaranteed.

 # Prerequisite: install PYOPENCL